openstack-archive/stx-docs/doc/source/installation_guide/2018_10/simplex.rst

     $ sudo virsh start simplex-controller-0

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Access a Virtual Server Console
+Access a virtual server console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The XML for virtual servers in stx-tools repo, deployment/libvirt,